Edwas99/PROCON/index.md

 ```
 ### Printing the result and calling the functions above
-The last function was a function to create the list of the most common keywords, either good or bad ones and a summary of what people have written about this under each keyword.
-Before implementing this function I tried out many different extractive summary algorithms but in my case the ones that worked the best was KL-sum and LexRank.
-These ones gave very good summaries but was pretty different.
-This is because they work in totally different ways, in short one can say that LexRank is a type of Graph based algorithm that is based on the page rank algorithm.
-KL-sum on the other hand is a algorithm that tries to create a summary with as small KL-divergence as posible, in this case the KL-divergence is the difference between the unigram distribution of the text and the summary.
+The last function was a function to create the list of the most common keywords, either good or bad ones, and a summary of what people have written about this under each keyword.
+Before implementing this function I tried out many extractive summary algorithms but in my case, the ones that worked the best were KL-sum and LexRank.
+These gave very good summaries but were pretty different.
+This is because they work in totally different ways, in short one can say that LexRank is a type of Graph-based algorithm that is based on the page rank algorithm.
+KL-sum, on the other hand, is an algorithm that tries to create a summary with as small KL-divergence as possible, in this case, the KL-divergence is the difference between the unigram distribution of the text and the summary.
 Down below is the code for the function when KL-sum is used.
 The only difference when using LexRank is that KL-sum is changed to LexRank in the code.
-This is because I use the sumy library which contains a lot of different sumarizing algorithms.
+This is because I use the sumy library, which contains a lot of different summarizing algorithms.

 ```python
 def write_out_list(text):